 Graduate students may repeat up to two courses, which are being applied to their degree, and for which they have received a grade of C+, C, or C-.
 Courses may be repeated only once.
-Both grades received for a course will remain on the student's record, and both grades will be used to calculate the cumulative and major averages.
+Both grades earned for a course will remain on the student's record, however, only the most recent grade will (whether it is higher or lower) will be used in the GPA calculation.
 Receipt of any C+, C, or C- grade applies toward the probation and dismissal policy.